AnthonyLloyd/CsCheck/README.md

 ## Random testing

 **Sample** is used to perform tests with a generator.
-Either return false or throw an exception for failure. **Sample** will shrink any failures down to the simplest example.
+Either return false or throw an exception for failure. **Sample** will aggressively shrink any failure down to the simplest example.
 The default is a sample size of 100 iterations.
 Set iter: to change this or time: to run for a number of seconds.
 Setting these from the command line can be a good way to run your tests in different ways and in Release mode.